luisggpina/personal-website/_posts/2014-12-01-Unsafe_Rubah.md

 	each position is compatible with the respective field on the new type.
 TODO: add links to the CLOS meta-object protocol that does this, the common LISP should be available on-line.

-* Direct field access
-  * Field handlers?
-Research this
-* Identity hash code
-  * Idea:
-    * Only allow this on the JVM level, between NEW and calling the super constructor
-    * The JVM already does escape analysis to ensure the new instance does not escape
-    * Port with to Java with a special annotated constructor?
-* Change _klass
-  * Safe for subclasses that do not add any fields
-    * Just ensure the JIT knows about this
-  * For the other case, use a CLOS like approach
-    * Sample code